 IDAHO

-Home Inspectors are currently not regulated by the state of Idaho.
+Home inspectors are currently not regulated by the state of Idaho.

 ILLINOIS

-Home Inspectors are regulated by the Illinois Department of Financial and Professional Regulation.
+Home inspectors are regulated by the Illinois Department of Financial and Professional Regulation.

 • Be at least 18 years of age